 Federal drug statues classify controlled substances according to “schedules.”
 The Attorney General has the authority to delete or add substances and the drugs located on the schedules are referred to as “Controlled Dangerous Substances.”

-Drug offenses and sentencing laws, as defined by ARS § 13-3401, are quite complex.
-The outcome of your case can be difficult to determine without examining all of the facts and whether or not the above elements were eve a factor.
+Drug crimes, offenses, and sentencing laws, as defined by ARS § 13-3401, are quite complex.
+The outcome of your case can be difficult to determine without examining all of the facts and whether or not the above elements were even a factor.
 That is why it is vital to have an attorney from Sonoran Law Group on your side, to determine what course of action is best in your case.

-As with any criminal charge, there are factors involved that can impact how a court approaches your case.
-Our Scottsdale criminal defense attorney understands the various things that the judge will look at when determining the amount of jail time, severity of the fines, if probation is available, and more.
+As with any criminal charge, especially drug crimes, there are factors involved that can impact how a court approaches your case.
+Our Scottsdale criminal defense attorneys understand the various things that the judge will look at when determining the amount of jail time, the severity of the fines, if probation is available, and more.
 We want to make sure that you fully understand your case so you are not confused at any point during the process.
 Having our team there to explain these factors can prove to be beneficial to you during this difficult time.
 Our goal is to help you reach the favorable outcome you desire; navigating the process alongside you is part of the way in which we do this.

 Factors considered when determining penalties include, but are not limited to:

-In Arizona, drug offenses can result in mandatory prison time and the sentences surrounding drug offenses are increasing in severity.
+In Arizona, drug crimes can result in mandatory prison time and the sentences surrounding drug offenses are increasing in severity.
 If you’ve been charged with felony drug possession, trafficking, or narcotics sales you can face heavy fines and lengthy prison sentences if convicted.
-To avoid the harsh sentences that come along with a drug crime conviction, contact Ryan M. Garvey today, 480.
+To avoid the harsh sentences that come along with a drug crime conviction, contact Sonoran Law Group today, 480.
 477-8040 for a free consultation.